 Human activity was historically described assuming the viewpoint of physics and the viewpoint of psychology.
-In integrating these two descriptions, we meet both technical and methodological problems.
-In this paper, we will mainly concern with the methodological aspects, since the technical aspects would entail focusing on single, well-delimited problems.
+In integrating these two descriptions, we meet both technical and methodological problems, and in this paper, we will mainly concern with the methodological aspects.

-We need some preliminary choices to delimit our discussion, and a first choice entails the way of studying the facts with which we will deal.
+We need some preliminary choices to delimit the discussion, and a first choice entails the way of studying the facts with which we will deal.
 We decide that the facts investigated, and the procedure employed to study them, must be repeatable without any restrictions on principles or methods.
 We do not discuss here whether this requirement alone can characterize the scientific method.
 We only observe that it ensures the unlimited possibility of proving or disproving a fact, and this property is a frequently cited character of scientific method3.
-This repeatability requirement will prove to be a very strong methodological choice, whose consequences clearly delimit our discussion4.
+This repeatability requirement will prove to be a very strong methodological choice, whose consequences clearly delimit